 Drawing #23 created on Doodle Buddy for iPad by Pinger, Inc

 The phone rang.

-Halloween is one of my favorite holidays, all about celebrating creativity, not the dead.
-But my friend Tom – who is a cancer survivor and the subject of today’s drawing – was correct.
-I didn’t go to the party.
-I thought I had some good excuses but he cleverly shot down each one.
+Halloween is one of my favorite holidays, celebrating creativity.
+Tom, a cancer survivor and the subject of today’s drawing, was correct.
+I did not go to the party.
+I had some good excuses and he cleverly shot down each one.

-As All Hallow’s Eve approaches, Tom’s call was a reminder that Halloween isn’t about costumes and ghouls.
-It’s about living spirits and gatherings that connect us with friends.
+As All Hallow’s Eve approaches, Tom’s call was a reminder Halloween isn’t about costumes and ghouls.
+It’s about living spirits and the gatherings which bring us together with friends.

 Drawing #22 created with Chalk

-This traditional activity was originally an Irish custom, tied to the legend of Stingy Jack.
-Finding himself unwelcome in both heaven and hell, Stingy Jack roamed the earth at night with only the light from a hot coal to guide his way.
+Originally an Irish custom tied to the legend of Stingy Jack, who found himself unwelcome in both heaven and hell.
+Stingy roamed the earth at night with only the light from a hot coal to guide his way.

 Drawing #21 created with MyPaint Free by MyMedia